 12. Line the patio deck with dryer sheets

 Interestingly, using dryer sheets can also scare bees away from the area.
-Most people buy dryer sheets to make their clothes smell lovely, but these handy household items can also be used to keep bees away.
+Of course, most people buy dryer sheets to make their clothes smell lovely, but these handy household items can also be used to keep bees away.

 Dryer sheets have scents and other ingredients that bees dislike.
-It’s a great method to make your patio deck smell wonderful while also solving your bee problem.
+It’s a great method to make your patio deck smell and solve your bee problem.

 Choose dryer sheets that aren’t too pricey so that you may keep things as cheap as feasible.
 It’s even better if you can find dryer sheet scents that you like so that it doesn’t keep you from sitting outside on your patio deck.